marvinh/StackExchangeDSPPolyphase/README.md

 Example Usage:

-float srcRatio = 8.0 will pitch down by factor of 8
+float srcRatio = 8.0 will pitch DOWN by factor of 8

 float srcRatio = 1.0/8 will pitch UP by factor of 8